John Quincy Adams: Personality

 Adams's personality and political beliefs were much like his father's.
 He always preferred solitary reading to social engagements, and he was repeatedly persuaded to stay in public service by others.
 Historian Paul Nagel states that, like Abraham Lincoln after him, Adams often suffered from depression, for which he sought treatment in early years.
 Adams thought his depression was due to the high expectations demanded of him by his father and mother.
 Throughout his life, he felt inadequate and socially awkward because of his depression, and was constantly bothered by his physical appearance.
 He was closer to his father, with whom he spent much of his early life while abroad, than he was to his mother.
 In his youth, while the American Revolution raged on, Adams heard from his mother about his father's work and the substantial risks he took to support it.
 As a result, he developed a deep respect for his father.
 In contrast, Adams had a rocky relationship with his mother, due to her high expectations of him, and her fear that her children would follow in the footsteps of her brother, who died of alcoholism.
 His biographer, Nagel, concludes that his mother's disapproval of Louisa Johnson motivated him to marry Johnson in 1797, despite Adams's reservations that Johnson, like his mother, had a forceful personality.

-Though Adams wore a powdered wig in his youth, he abandoned this fashion while serving as the U.S. Minister to Russia (1809-1814) and became the first president to adopt a short haircut instead of long hair tied in a queue and to regularly wear long trousers instead of knee breeches according to the fashion of the 19th century.
+Though Adams wore a powdered wig tied in a queue in his youth, he abandoned this fashion while serving as the U.S. Minister to Russia (1809–1814) and became the first president to adopt a short haircut instead of long hair tied in a queue and to regularly wear long trousers instead of knee breeches according to the fashion of the 19th century.
 It has been suggested that John Quincy Adams had the highest I.Q. of any U.S. president.
 Dean Simonton, a professor of psychology at UC Davis, estimated his I.Q. score at 165.
 He reportedly spoke eight foreign languages (Dutch, French, German, Greek, Italian, Latin, Russian, and Spanish), more than any other U.S. president.
 He remains the only U.S. president who could converse in Russian.